 The ADEPT model for behaviour change

-Go to See also for an article by Craig that provides an overview of the ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) model for behaviour change, a useful way for thinking about how you can make the changes you want to make in your life.
+In the Downloads section, Craig has included a PDF that provides an overview of how to be ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) at changing a habit.
+This is a model for behaviour change, and a useful way for thinking about how you can make the changes you want to make in your life.

 Five tips for maintaining a mindfulness practice over time

 Also consider watching a Mindful Moment from Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
 We hope you find it useful!

 If you would like more mindfulness content from the team, you may like to subscribe to our Monash Mindfulness YouTube channel so you’re the first to find out when new feedback videos Mindful Moments are uploaded!